sneha930/react-practice-playground/README.md

 Shows a loading spinner (or text) while data is loading.
 Once data is ready, displays the wrapped component with the data.

+# Day 6:
+🔍 Goal: Understand and use useContext to manage shared state across components.
+🧠 Mini-Task:
+Build a simple Theme Switcher App using useContext.